 How should ovarian stimulation be approached in women with DOR?
 Since advancing age adversely impacts both egg quality and ovarian reserve, there is a tendency to lump these two variables (DOR and egg quality) together.
 This misses a critical point: while in most cases, the two variables are tied with age, there are many instances where a younger woman has DOR, but because of her relative youth, those eggs will not necessarily suffer inherent quality deficit brought about primarily by age.
 Thus, in contrast with an older woman with the same degree of DOR, a younger counterpart would be better capable of yielding “competent” eggs.
 This is why I tend to recommend egg donation to older women with severe DOR, while I often advise younger women with DOR to opt for “Staggered IVF” with selective “embryo banking” of PGS-selected blastocysts.

 What about the use of mini-IVF or Natural Cycle IVF for women with DOR?
 It is quite understandable that many women with DOR are easily persuaded that less (or no) ovarian stimulation offers a more “natural” and less “stressful” approach on eggs than a robust, high gonadotropin-based, long-pituitary down regulation approach.
 This, in my opinion is a fallacy and can compromise rather than benefit IVF outcome in such cases.
-Even in young women in their early or mid-30’s, the IVF success rate per fresh “natural” or “mini” IVF cycle is much lower (<15%) than that which can be achieved through the use of conventional long down-regulation protocols, where the anticipated success is at least double this rate (30%).
-Mini-IVF is usually conducted using clomiphene or Femara, alone or in combination with Menopur, all of which is associated with the production of excessive LH-induced ovarian testosterone.
-Furthermore, low dosage stimulation will result in fewer eggs being available, thus further reducing the odds of IVF success per egg retrieval conducted.
-Natural cycle IVF is in my opinion also not in the best interest of women with DOR, because with such an approach, nothing is done to control the exaggerated production of LH by the woman’s own pituitary gland.
+Even in young women in their early or mid-30’s, the IVF success rate per fresh “natural” or “mini” IVF cycle is much lower (<15%) than that which can be achieved through the use of conventional long down-regulation protocols, where anticipated success is at least double this rate (30%). mini-ivf usually conducted using clomiphene or femara, alone in combination with menopur, all associated production excessive lh-induced ovarian testosterone. furthermore, low dosage stimulation will result fewer eggs being available, thus further reducing odds ivf per egg retrieval conducted. natural cycle my opinion also not best interest women dor, because such an approach, nothing done to control exaggerated lh by woman’s own pituitary gland.15%) >

 Augmenting ovarian response to gonadotropins in women with DOR: